tlbdk/tlbdk.github.io/src/content/blog/2025-06-06-google-workspace-api-access.md

 ---
-title:  "Google Workspace API access"
+title: 'Google Workspace API access'
-description: "What are the option for accessing Google Workspace API from GCP"
+description: 'What are the option for accessing Google Workspace API from GCP'
 pubDate: 2025-06-06 23:26:00 +0200
 categories: Google Workspace
 slug: astro/2025/06/06/google-workspace-api-access.html
-heroImage: "/google-workspace-api.svg"
+heroImage: '/google-workspace-api.svg'
 ---

 When accessing the Google Workspace API from GCP there are two options: OAuth2 or Domain wide delegation.